Social Impact Trips

 - Food security

-If you are interested in participating in a trip, please submit an application by Friday, October 25.
-All AU undergraduate students are welcome to apply!
+If you are interested in participating in a trip, please submit an application by Sunday, October 26.
+All AU students are welcome to apply!

 Your application will be reviewed by Wackerlin Center staff, and, if selected, you will be notified of your trip location in November.

 After receiving your trip location, you can decide whether you would like to move forward with registration for the Social Impact Trip.
-At the time of registration, a $100 participation fee is due, which covers your transportation, lodging, and meals.
+At the time of registration, a participation fee is due, which covers your transportation, lodging, and meals.
+Participation fees range from $75-$100, depending on location assignment.

 If you have a need that requires help or assistance with completing the application, we encourage you to contact juwest@aurora.edu as soon as possible.